 Thanks to Bitcoin, it’s fair to say that “blockchain” is a buzzword at the moment—like DevOps, or Zumba.
 This article isn’t going to dive into what a blockchain is, because many others out there already do that.
-Here’s a pretty good one that has a snappy description of the evolution of Bitcoin and its symbiotic buddy, blockchain.
-(I may have written that one as well.)

 To some people, Bitcoin is a spoof currency trapped in a speculative bubble.
 To others, it and its alt-coin brethren are the future of financial exchange.
 In 2017 we saw a growing frequency of news about Bitcoin millionaires, lost Bitcoin tragedies, Bitcoin scandals, and various Bitcoin exchanges being hacked and shut down.